Benefits of Quitting Alcohol For At Least 30 Days

 Wait, my brain????

 As a reminder, for women 4-5 drinks in a single session and 5-6 for men, is considered HEAVY drinking.
-If that sounds like you several days per week, then you especially need to listen up.
+If that sounds like you several days per week, then I’m extra glad you’re here.

-According to an article in Honey, heavy drinking shrinks the size of the hippocampus in your brain.
-This is the region responsible for embedding memories.
+Heavy drinking shrinks the size of the hippocampus in your brain.
+This is the region responsible for embedded memories.
 If you drink too much in one sitting, your hippocampus could shut off temporarily causing what is commonly referred to as a blackout.

 Ladies, there’s even worse news for us.
 Our brains are particularly susceptible to alcohol-related memory loss and shrinkage.